Firuzkoh

-Firozkoh (Pashto (Note: /ps/), Dari (Note: /prs/): فیروزکوه), formerly called Chaghcharan (Note: The capital of Ghor was called "Chaghcharan" until 2014, when the Afghan national government re-named the city into "Firozkoh" to reflect its historical roots, as it was the capital of the Ghurid Empire in the 12th century) (Pashto (Note: /ps/), Dari (Note: /prs/): چغچران), and historically known as Ahangaran (Pashto (Note: /ps/), Dari (Note: /prs/): آهنگران), is a town and district in central Afghanistan, which serves as the capital of Ghor Province.
-It is located on the southern side of the Hari River, at an altitude of 2,230 m above sea level.
-Chaghcharan is linked by a 380 km long highway with Herat to the west (following the south side of Paropamisus Mountains (Selseleh-ye Safīd Kūh)), and a 450 km long highway with Kabul to the east.
-The town is served by Chaghcharan Airport.
+Firozkoh (Pashto (Note: /ps/), Dari (Note: /prs/): فیروزکوه), formerly called Chaghcharan (Note: The capital of Ghor was called "Chaghcharan" until 2014, when the Afghan national government re-named the city into "Firozkoh" to reflect its historical roots, as it was the capital of the Ghurid Empire in the 12th century) (Pashto (Note: /ps/), Dari (Note: /prs/): چغچران), and historically known as Ahangaran (Pashto (Note: /ps/), Dari (Note: /prs/): آهنگران), is a city in central Afghanistan, serving as the capital of Ghor Province.
+It is within the jurisdiction of Chaghcharan District and has an estimated population of 129,521 people.

-Chaghcharan has a population of roughly 15,000 who are mostly Dari and Pashto speakers.
-However, data from 2015 showed a population of 31,266.
-It has 1 district and a total land area of 2,614 hectares.
-The total number of dwellings in the city is 3,474.
+Firozkoh is home to Ghor University, which is located about 6 km to the east from the city's center.
+The Chaghcharan Airport is located in the middle of the city.

+Geography

+Firozkoh is located on the southern side of the Hari River, at an altitude of 2230 m above sea level.
+The city is linked by a 380 km long highway with Herat to the west (following the south side of Paropamisus Mountains (Selseleh-ye Safīd Kūh)), and a 450 km long highway with Kabul to the east.

+Firozkoh has a total land area of 26 km2 or 2614 ha.
+In 2015 there were 3,474 dwellings in the city.

+Land use

+Firozkoh is located at the central region of Afghanistan connected by a highway 380 km west to Herat and about the same east to Kabul.
+It is an ancient city that dates back to Genghis Khan and Mongols.
+The city has always been famous for agriculture.